augustluhrs/KinectOSC_UnityTD/README.md

    4) They could also jump if they want that range, but you have to time the button presses, tricky.
 9) Have them place **both hands on the ground**.
 Click 'FLOOR` and repeat the checking/smoothing process.
    1) The value will be something like `[0, -0.75, 2.5]`, assuming Kinect around hip height.
-10) Lastly, ask them to face forward and **stretch their hands out** to the sides as far as they can.
+10) [TODO]Lastly, ask them to face forward and **stretch their hands out** to the sides as far as they can.
 Click the 'WINGSPAN' button and check/smooth.
+11) After all calibration steps, press the 'CALIBRATE' button.
+The avatar position should immediately update.
-11) To confirm the calibration has worked, have the dancer move about the stage and **compare their virtual position**.
+12) To confirm the calibration has worked, have the dancer move about the stage and **compare their virtual position**.
-12) If satisfied with the calibration, type the Dancer's name along with the Kinect orientation in the **`ProfileName` input field**.
+13) [TODO]If satisfied with the calibration, type the Dancer's name along with the Kinect orientation in the **`ProfileName` input field**.
     1) For example, for Duncan's calibration when the Kinect is in front of him, at hip height, around 2m from center, that profile would be called `DUNCAN_frontHip2m`.
-13) Click `SAVE CALIBRATION PROFILE` to **finish** the calibration and save the profile.
+14) Click `SAVE CALIBRATION PROFILE` to **finish** the calibration and save the profile.

 ## TouchDesigner

-Press `spacebar` key to switch between Live Kinect and Dummy Data.
+Press `k` key to switch between Live Kinect and Dummy Data.

 When in dummy data mode, press `1` key to switch between:

+- Sending example calibration positions using the reference pose
+  - press '6' to cycle between the calibration points (currently don't have hands in the reference pose)
 - Sending all joints with the same x, y, z positions, animating with noise
 - Sending all joints with the same x, y, z positions, animating along box boundaries
 - Sending a snapshot pose with correct Kinect data (person standing with left arm raised)